davidtwco/rfcs/text/0000-build-std/1-background.md

 ## Prelude
 [background-prelude]: #prelude

-rustc has the concept of the "extern prelude" which are the set of crates that have been loaded by the compiler as direct dependencies.
+rustc has the concept of the "extern prelude" which is effectively the set of crates that can be referred to without an explicit `extern crate` statement.
 Originally this was populated by users writing `extern crate $crate` in their code for each direct dependency.
 Since the 2018 edition, crates passed via `--extern` are automatically loaded and added to the extern prelude.

 `std` is automatically loaded and added to the extern prelude.
 For `#![no_std]` crates, `core` is loaded and added to the extern prelude instead.
 For `std` or